tomoosting/ONT_Genome_Assembly/README.md

 # De novo genome assembly using Oxford Nanopore
 ## !!REPO UNDER CONSTRUCTION!!
-This repository will soon contain all documentation for performing a de novo genome allembly using Oxford Nanopore data.
+This repository will soon contain all documentation for performing a de novo genome assembly using Oxford Nanopore data.

 This Repository contains a step by step workflow for performing a de novo assembly using only Oxford Nanopre Technology (ONT) data.
 Our goal is to provide people with an easy to adopt protocol for generating a reference genome.